abhijith0505/abhijith0505.github.io/_posts/2022-01-09-how-not-to-do-mlops.md

 Many of us adopt this mentality when it comes to model training.
 This antipattern talks about concept drift and the plausible need to set up model re-training jobs and pipelines.
 There has been work around Bayesian modelling for detection and adaptation of concept drifts.

 The aforementioned inference dashboards can help catch these drifts, simply by manual inspection.
-This could be automated too, of course.
+This too could be automated, of course.

 ### Communicate with Ambivalence